The Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies

 Add the chocolate chips and mix until incorporated.
 Then add the batter to the pre-greased loaf pan.

 Bake for approximately 55 minutes, tenting with aluminum foil for the last 15 minutes to make sure the loaf doesn’t overbrown.
-Remove from oven, and allow the bread to completely cool.
+Remove from the oven, and allow the bread to completely cool.
 When cooled, slice and serve with melted butter.

 Banana & Chocolate Chip French Toast